dchiquito/pc-setup/README.md

 Put some transparency on alacritty and neovide, set up a systemd user service to start it on login, and we're all set!

+# tmux
+tmux is very cool but I find the mouse and copy/paste UX highly unintuitive.
+My previous config required `xclip` to get the clipboard working nicely, so I had to upgrade it to `wl-clipboard`.